Auraaaaaaaa/itunes-parser/README.md

 ```bash
 pip install -r requrements.txt
 ```

-Place iTunes library XML in the same directory as the script
+Export your iTunes library XML to the same folder as the script (File > Library > Export library)

 Run the script

+Output MP3's will be in the 'output' folder